kishwordulal1234/gui-sql-map--2022/README.md

   theair is no password

-   after extraction complete you will see
+   after extraction complete

-    and app name sql map gui .exe just cleack it and  use it
+     you will see  a app  name sql map gui .exe just cleack it and  use it

     #happy hunting :)

+     you this in a good way
+     any damage and  harmfull attack dome by this i wont be responsibale for it if done any damage by this tool you will be responsibal for that